zenzay/pi-projects/README.md

 # pi-projects
 Raspberry Pi projects

-This repository contains some of my Raspberry Pi projects.
+This repository will soon contain some of my Raspberry Pi projects.
 In different stage of completion.